Jvviragine/data_analysis_um_course/data_clinics/clinic2/discussion.md

 The 2 features with highest coefficients are Age and Weight.
 Age has a coef of ~-2090.6 which implies that for each additional year of a car's age, it's value depreciates by roughly 2090 euros.
 On the other hand, the coef for Weight is ~1199.5, which means that for each kilogram added, the value of a car rises by ~1199.5 euros.

 ### 2.3

-I think we could add the brand of the car although this is a categorical variable and it might increase the dimensionality considerably if we choose to use one-hot encoding.
+A feature that could be interesting and is usually very much cosidered when buying a car is the general state of the car, for example, if there are scratches or dents or if the car has been in an accident before.
+This could be a boolean feature as well.
 Additionally, a boolean flag indicating whether the full service history is included or not could be beneficial to explaining the remaing variance.
 Also, we can add boolean features to indicate the presence of safety features such as ABS.
-A feature that could be interesting and is usually very much cosidered when buying a car is the general state of the car, for example, if there are scratches or dents or if the car has been in an accident before.
-This could be a boolean feature as well.

 ### 2.4
 A confounding variable that may be correlated with the car's weight and price is the 'body type'.
 For example, we have Hatchback which is usually smaller in size and weight and more affordable than other types.
 Then we have Sedans, which tend to be a bit bigger, offering sperate trunk space from the cabin, and thus they have mid-range prcies.
 Then there are SUVs which are bigger and boxier as well as more expensive than both Sedans and Hatchbacks.
-Lastly, there could also have the Minivan which is by far the heaviest and probably most expensive out of the 4 types mentioned.

-One confounding variable would be the "Model" of the Corolla.
-This car has been around for many years and it changed quite dramatically in terms of size, materials, and just the general design.
-All of this impacts weight quite a lot.
 ### 2.5
 With the inverse mileage term the r-squared has increased slightly by 0.001, which means that we explain a bit more of the variance in car prices now.
 Additionally, we see that the inverser_mileage (x13) has p-value  of 0.006 which means that it is statistically significant at the 5% level.